 So many people drive straight past Tavares Bay that you’d think it’s hard to find.
 It’s actually an easy beach to get to, it’s just that many don’t realize that it’s there.

 To access Tavares Bay, head east on the Hana Highway from Paia.
 The turning is roughly ½ mile from the Paia traffic lights.
 Keep an eye out for a Beach Access sign next to the turning.
-From the road, you turn directly into the car park.
+From the road, you turn directly into the parking lot.

-There’s plenty of room in the car park, so you shouldn’t find any issues parking.
+There’s plenty of room in the parking lot, so you shouldn’t find any issues parking.
 Look for the distinctive blue roof tiles of the building next to the parking lot, if you aren’t sure you’re in the right place.

 As we mentioned above, Tavares Bay goes by a couple of different names.
 If you’re struggling to find the beach, try some name variations in the GPS, and see if they’re a little more useful.